PerfectFit-project/virtual_coach_daily_step_goal_setting/README.md

 ### Frontend

 The frontend is a html-page.
-Accessing the page via localhost requires to provide a user id and session number in the URL.
-For example, `localhost/?userid=42&n=1` opens the session 1 for the user with id 42.
+Accessing the page via localhost requires providing a user id and session number in the URL.
+For example, `localhost/?userid=42&n=1` opens session 1 for the user with id 42.

 Files:
 - static/css/style.css contains the stylesheet for the html-page.